How to Disable Xbox Achievement Notifications

-But this cool feature can sometimes lead to a flood of achievement notifications on your PC screen.
-While these notifications can be neat for tracking your gaming achievements, they can distract and disrupt your gaming groove.
+However, this cool feature can sometimes result in a flood of achievement notifications on your PC screen.
+While these notifications can be useful for tracking your gaming achievements, they can also distract and disrupt your gaming flow.

 No worries if you find these constant Xbox achievement pop-ups on your Windows 10 PC annoying!
 Turning them off is a breeze.
 I’ve put together a simple step-by-step guide below to help you do just that: